bangkitdc/single-service/EXPLANATION.md

 Entities (classes, modules, functions) should be open for extension but closed for modification.

 **Implementation:** <br/>
 On my application, I don't have to make another route for Get Barang by ID for Monolith Service that doesn't need to be authenticated when accessing the API.
 Instead, I'm using the same Get Barang by ID method but without the middleware, so that anyone can consume the API.
-Besides of that I'm using the function CheckConstraint which can be used by two conditional, I added checkKode (boolean) on the parameter, and I extend the use of that function instead of making a new one.
+Besides that, I'm using the function CheckConstraint which can be used by two conditional.
+I added checkKode (boolean) on the parameter and I extended the use of that function instead of making a new one.

 3. Liskov Substitution Principle (LSP)